Jungian Shadow and the Occult

-The following quote from Carl Jung's 'Archetypes and the Collective Unconscious' seems to embody one aspect of the philosophy of Bestian Gnosticism and indeed Gnostic Luciferianism in general:
+The following quote from Carl Jung's 'Archetypes and the Collective Unconscious':

 'Whoever looks into the mirror of the water (the unconscious) will see first of all his own face...the face we never show to the world because we cover it with the persona, the mask of the actor...the shadow is a living part of the personality and therefore wants to live with it in some form.
 It cannot be argued out of existence or rationalized into harmlessness.'